simonedelmann/crud-kit/README.md

-# CrudKit for Vapor 4
+# CRUDKit for Vapor 4

 We all write CRUD (Create-Read-Update-Delete) routes all the time.
 The intention of this package is to reduce repeating code and to provide a fast start for an API.